 - First of all, the stunning Lonar Lake remains an extremely rare type of feature.
 That’s because the site in fact represents one of only four known examples of lakes formed from a highly specific combination of factors.
 This fact alone sets it apart from the majority of lakes.

-- In fact, due to its highly unique nature, the government of the region it formed in assigned it a special status.
+- Furthermore, due to its highly unique nature, the government of the region it formed in assigned it a special status.
 The incredible site now holds the classification of a National Geo-heritage Monument.
 This action should serve to provide the lake with a measure of protection.

-- However, a great debate rages among geologists.
+- However, a great debate currently rages among geologists.
 This occurs concerning the exact age of Lonar Lake.
 Firstly, some scientists estimate that it formed around 52,000 years ago.
-Meanwhile, others believe its formation occurred roughly 570,000 years ago.
+Meanwhile, others believe its formation actually occurred roughly 570,000 years ago.

 - Furthermore, due to its unusual nature, many institutions have undertaken extensive studies of the site.
-These include the Smithsonian Institution and the United States Geological Survey, among others.
+These investigating bodies include the Smithsonian Institution and the United States Geological Survey, among others.
 These studies presently remain ongoing.

 Lonar Lake Physical Description

 Firstly, the gorgeous Lonar Lake remains an extremely large lake.
 This fact especially holds true considering its origins.
-That’s because it has a average width of roughly 3,900 ft (1,200 m).
-It also has a maximum measured depth of 490 ft (149 m).
+That’s because this wonder of Nature has a average width of roughly 3,900 ft (1,200 m).
+Furthermore, the lovely formation also has a maximum measured depth of 490 ft (149 m).

 Furthermore, the water of remarkable Lonar Lake itself remains quite impressive in its own right.
 This ranks as true due to the fact that it contains quantities of numerous sodas and salts.
 During periods of dry weather, when the water level recedes, locals gather large quantities of soda left behind.

 Also, two small streams, themselves quite lovely, also empty into the lake.
 These flows bear the names of Penganga and Purna, This action, therefore, helps maintain its levels under normal conditions.
 In addition, a well of fresh water can be found on the southern side, near the edge of the lake.

 Lonar Lake Location, Formation, and Ecosystem

 It bears remembering that the marvelous Lonar Lake also stands out for yet another impressive region.
 In point of fact, the body of water sits in a rather remote and somewhat rugged part of the world.
 The fabulous site formed in what now constitutes the Maharashtra state, in India, in Asia.

 But the formation of the magnificent and unique spot easily remains the most notable fact about the location.
-That’s because it formed as the result of a meteor strike into a large deposit of basalt.
-As one of only four known, it is also the only not found in Brazil, in South America.
+That’s because it actually formed as the result of a meteor strike into a large deposit of basalt.
+As one of only four such known, it is also the only one not found in Brazil, in South America.

-Its distinctive combination of qualities has also led to yet another astonishing feature.
-That’s the formation of a remarkable ecosystem within its boundaries.
-This ecosystem comprises two separate and distinct sections that do not interact at all.
+Furthermore, its distinctive combination of qualities has also led to yet another astonishing feature.
+That’s the formation of a truly remarkable ecosystem located within its boundaries.
+This amazing ecosystem comprises two separate and quite distinct sections that do not interact at all.